Multichannel Television Sound

-Multichannel Television Sound, better known as MTS, is the method of encoding three additional audio channels into an analog NTSC-format audio carrier.
-It was developed by the Broadcast Television Systems Committee, an industry group, and sometimes known as BTSC as a result.
+Multichannel Television Sound (MTS) is the method of encoding three additional audio channels into analog 4.5 MHz audio carriers on System M and System N.The system was developed by an industry group known as the Broadcast Television Systems Committee (BTSC), a parallel to color television's National Television System Committee, which developed the NTSC television standard.

-MTS worked by adding additional audio signals in otherwise empty portions of the television signal.
-MTS allowed up to a total of four audio channels.
-Normally two were broadcast to produce the left and right stereo channels.
-An additional second audio program (SAP), could be used to broadcast other languages or entirely different audio like weather alerts that could be accessed by the user, typically through a button on their remote control.
-The fourth channel, PRO, was only used by the broadcasters.
+MTS works by adding additional audio signals in otherwise empty portions of the television signal, and allows up to a total of four audio channels, with two producing the left and right stereo channels.
+An additional second audio program (SAP) is used to broadcast other languages or radio services, including weather radio that could be accessed by the user, typically through a button on their remote control.
+The fourth channel was a professional audio channel used for internal purposes by broadcasters and is indecipherable with a common consumer receiver.